Allodi-Lab/KHynes_3Dpipeline/README.md

       ↓
 Synapse-neuron matching
       ↓
-Per-neuron quantification
+Neuron measurements
       ↓
+Visualisation
+      ↓
 Statistical analysis
-      ↓
-Visualisation
 ```

-This structure allows individual stages of the analysis to be inspected, modified, or rerun independently.
+This structure allows the workflow to be adapted for different datasets, experimental groups, or imaging channels.

 ---

 # Future Development

-The pipeline provides a foundation for further quantitative analysis of 3D neuronal and synaptic organisation.
+The pipeline provides a foundation for further quantitative analysis of neuronal and synaptic organisation in 3D microscopy data.

-Potential future extensions include:
+Possible future extensions include:

 * Normalising synapse counts by neuron size
-* Incorporating additional neuronal morphological measurements
+* Adding additional neuronal morphology measurements
-* Comparing experimental groups
+* Comparing different experimental groups
+* Comparing wild-type and hTDP-43 datasets
-* Extending the analysis to additional brain regions
+* Analysing additional brain regions
-* Analysing synaptic distributions in full 3D volumes
+* Adding additional synaptic markers
+* Improving automated synapse-to-neuron assignment
-* Automating parameter selection for synapse detection
+* Automating synapse-detection parameter selection
-* Improving neuron-synapse assignment methods
+* Performing more detailed 3D spatial analysis of synapses
-* Extending the pipeline to additional synaptic markers
+* Extending the pipeline to other microscopy datasets

 ---

 # Summary

-This project developed a computational workflow for analysing 3D light-sheet microscopy data at the individual-neuron level.
+This project developed a Python-based workflow for analysing 3D light-sheet microscopy data at the level of individual neurons.

-The pipeline integrates:
+The pipeline combines:

 * Image processing
 * Channel preparation
 * Synapse detection
 * Neuron segmentation
-* Synapse-neuron matching
+* Synapse-to-neuron matching
-* Per-neuron quantification
+* Per-neuron measurements
 * Visual quality control
 * Statistical analysis

-The final analysis quantified GlyT2 and Gephyrin synaptic inputs across **79,460 paired neurons**, providing a large-scale quantitative dataset for investigating glycinergic synaptic organisation in the hTDP-43 mouse model.
+The final dataset contains **79,460 paired neurons** with GlyT2 and Gephyrin measurements.

+The pipeline provides a way to move from large 3D microscopy datasets to quantitative measurements of synaptic input for individual neurons, creating a foundation for further investigation of synaptic organisation in the hTDP-43 mouse model.

 ---